lawrior/Sigma-Team-Games-modding-wiki/README.md

 ### Big thank you to Apeirogon's question and Tristan885's answer on the ZDOOM forum, without them I wouldn't have been able find Alex Kimov's github repo and figure out how to work with that plugin. https://forum.zdoom.org/viewtopic.php?f=12&t=68569

-## How to view Alien Shooter 1 VID files:
+## How to view Alien Shooter 2 VID files:

+Works with AS2, ZS2, Alien Shooter 2: Reloaded, Alien Shooter: Revisited, Alien Shooter 2: Conscription, Alien Shooter: TD

 ### Required files:
 * VidViewer starter.bat
 * Pseudo3D.fx
 * Pseudo3Dnew.fx
 * VidViewer.exe.

+***Pseudo3D.fx, Pseudo3Dnew.fx comes with every game, can be found in Vid folder.
+VidViewer.exe is provided by Alex Greenberg.
+VidViewer starter.bat is provided by lawrior.

 ***You can use either 908 MB vidviewer or the 2020MB vidviewer.***
 ***However, 908 Mb VidViewer has some extra capability as you can export the sprites from the vid file as single images, you can watch the mesh etc.***